Assault

 • Uses or exhibits a deadly weapon during the commission of the assault.

 The biggest difference between assault and aggravated assault is the potential of being charged with a felony rather than a misdemeanor, the consequences of which can affect you for the rest of your life.
-The felony assault defense attorneys at the Mary Beth Harrell Law Firm will mount a vigorous defense on your behalf.
+The felony assault defense attorneys at the Mary Beth Harrell Criminal Defense and DWI Lawyers will mount a vigorous defense on your behalf.

 What are the degrees of felony assault?